earthly/website/blog/_posts/2022-09-12-mng-dotfiles-with-git.md

 _Hide files that are not being versioned_  `gitdot config --local status.showUntrackedFiles no`

 Now you just have to push to move configuration files in the repository.

-**Exporting the configuration with dotfiles **
+#### Exporting the Configuration With Dotfiles

 Once the repository is created, you can clone it anywhere where you want it.
 For that, you must: